dutchaug/beginners-workshop/lesson02/README.md

 And than add the `@DebugLog` annotation to any method you want to _debug log_.

-A couple of the Activity life cycle methods in [sample01](sample01) are annotated with the `@DebugLog` annotation.
+A couple of the Activity life cycle methods in the [MainActivity](sample01/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) in [sample01](sample01) are annotated with the `@DebugLog` annotation.
 Take that project for a spin.

 ## Tweaking the Activity